 On the basis of the analysis results, feedback is provided to all vocational education training schools.
 It is school-specific and presented in comparison with the state average.
 No feedback is provided on answers given by a specific teacher or student.
 Feedback is, above all, provided to the management, teachers and school managers.

-Feedback on the pilot surveys will be provided to vocational schools in April 2018.
+Feedback on the pilot surveys was provided to vocational schools in April 2018.

 Satisfaction survey among vocational and higher education school graduates

 National studies on higher education graduates have previously been conducted over a three-year period.
 The last study was carried out in 2015 among Estonian students who graduated in 2012 and foreign students who graduated from an Estonian higher education institution between 2010 and 2012 (Cumulus Consulting 2015).
 The last survey was conducted in spring 2017 among students who graduated in 2015.

 No regular studies have been carried out among vocational graduates.
 One central study on vocational graduates has been conducted previously: 2008-2010 graduates were surveyed in 2012 at the behest of the Innove Foundation.
 Various studies have been carried out among graduates of individual schools.

 In spring/summer 2017 Civitta is conducting studies among vocational and higher education graduates as commissioned by the Ministry of Education and Research, focusing on four larger topics, incl. satisfaction with studies, life and current work: